Star Wars Collection by Switfish debuts at Sportie LA's Pop-Up on Melrose Avenue

 Dec 09, 2019, 09:00 ET

 LOS ANGELES, Dec.
-9, 2019 /PRNewswire/ -- A shoe collaboration between Switfish, Disney and Star Wars is making its way to the US - exclusively online and in-store at iconic indie retailer Sportie LA.
-The collection has proved immensely popular in Japan and South Korea, and a handful of styles were previewed at Sportie LA on "Triple Force Friday," marking the official launch of new products from Star Wars: The Rise of Skywalker, The Mandalorian, and Star Wars: Jedi Fallen Order.
+9, 2019 /PRNewswire/ -- A shoe collaboration between Switfish, Disney and Star Wars that has proved immensely popular in Japan and South Korea is making its way to the US, exclusively online and in-store at iconic indie retailer Sportie LA.
+The collection is debuting now at the Star Wars x Switfish pop-up space adjacent to Sportie LA, where a handful of styles were previewed on "Triple Force Friday" Oct.
+4, marking the official launch of new products from Star Wars: The Rise of Skywalker, The Mandalorian, and Star Wars: Jedi Fallen Order.

 "As a collector of all things Star Wars for over 40 years, I really get a 'kick' out of these kicks!" said Joshua Craig Podolsky, who previewed the collection.
 Podolsky has long been recognized for his acumen when it comes to memorabilia and product related to the franchise.